pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 I want to end honestly rather than neatly.

-Everything I've described costs time and attention.
-The natural objection is "we can't afford to slow down when competitors ship faster with AI."
-But your competitors are shipping faster today by consuming their pipeline.
-They're optimizing for the quarter at the expense of the decade.
-Every senior you develop internally instead of hiring externally saves six figures in recruiting and ramp-up costs.
-Every mid-level you retain preserves months of institutional knowledge.
-The ROI compounds — and it compounds in the direction of the companies that invest early.
+The natural objection to everything I've described is "we can't afford to slow down when competitors ship faster with AI."
+I'd argue your competitors are shipping faster today by consuming their pipeline — optimizing for the quarter at the expense of the decade.
 But I don't have a decade of data to prove that.
-I have conviction, a handful of early signals, and the historical pattern from every previous technology wave where the companies that invested in their people outperformed the ones that optimized purely for output.
+I have conviction, early signals, and the historical pattern from every previous technology wave where the companies that invested in their people outperformed the ones that optimized purely for output.

 Here's what I'm still watching: Will the three-way pair programming model hold up as AI tools get better, or will it need to evolve again in a year?
 How do you measure capability growth without turning it into surveillance?
 Can "deliberate friction" survive the pressure to ship faster in a downturn?

-I don't know the answers yet.
-I know the questions matter.
-And I know that the organizations asking them now — imperfectly, experimentally, honestly — will be in a fundamentally different position than the ones that wake up in 2029 wondering where all their senior engineers went.
+I don't know yet.
+But the organizations asking these questions now — imperfectly, experimentally — will be in a fundamentally different position than the ones that wake up in 2029 wondering where all their senior engineers went.

 The ladder is breaking.
 I'd rather be caught building a new one than waiting for someone else to figure it out.